yanivpaz/certifications/README.md

 * Redis vs Memcache
   - Memcache - non persistent, no backup and restore
   - Redis - like RDS
+## Blocking IP address
+*  Blocking IP with NLB can bw done
+  - no SG for NACL
+  - SG group - allow
+  - Deny one address - only NACL
+* ALB + WAF
+  - more expensive
+  - rules

 ## S3
 ### Encryption